-Let’s take a look at the approach with which a developer or technical professionals of a particular website look at the content.
-Speaking of the website content, the term ‘taxonomy’ is quite familiar to all the professionals.
+Let’s take a look at the approach with which a developer or technical professional of a particular website looks at the content.
+Speaking of website content, the term ‘taxonomy’ is quite familiar to all professionals.
 Taxonomy is the classification of the entire content on a website, keeping in mind the ease of accessibility of the users.
-To sum it all, the process of categorizing all the data on a website to a total of ten to fifteen is called the taxonomy of that particular website.
-The neater the taxonomy of a website, the better are its chances of getting an overflow of organic data.
+To sum it all up, the process of categorizing all the data on a website to a total of ten to fifteen is called the taxonomy of that particular website.
+The neater the taxonomy of a website, the better its chances of getting an overflow of organic data.

 Website taxonomy is the organization of your website’s content into categories and subcategories.
 It helps users find the information they’re looking for, and it also helps search engines index your site so that people can find it when they’re searching for keywords related to your business.

 Organizing your website’s content into a clear, easy-to-navigate structure is important for two reasons: first, it helps users find the information they’re looking for, and second, it helps search engines index your site so that people can find it when they’re searching for keywords related to your business.
 A well-organized website is easier for both users and search engines to use, and that can lead to better search engine rankings and more traffic to your site.